Ozpin and his Inner Circle

 Izuku: ...
 You're talking about Raven Branwen, right?
 Toshinori brought up something about that.

 Ozpin: I am... as hot-headed as Raven could be...
 I made numerous errors myself.
 I was impatient.
 I...
 I was too eager.
 I saw a team of Hunters that I thought I could shape into equals of The Symbol of Peace, perhaps capable of extending and growing this Era of Peace that Toshinori has helped to make possible.
 I saw huge untapped potential... potential I could augment.
 I...
 I rushed them forward.
 I pushed them... they weren't ready.
 Now only one member of that Team is active... the rest... [sighs] What this person is, Izuku, what she is... you're not ready.
 That responsibility isn't yours to bear yet.
 Wielder of One For All or no.

 The world's greatest Huntsman, the Symbol of Peace and Hope, and the All Mighty Huntsman, Toshinori is Izuku's lifelong idol.
+The man who kicked off the Age of Toshinori with his inspirational and well-known rescue of Mountain Glenn, his list of accomplishments is vast.
 Several years ago, he suffered a terrible injury that limited his ability to actively work as a Huntsman to a few hours a day.
 After a chance encounter with Izuku during a Grimm attack in Mountain Glenn, he decides to pass the sacred torch of One For All to the Broken boy, becoming his primary mentor at Beacon.

 - The Ace: He's powerful, intelligent, charismatic, and has a heart of gold to go along with it.
 It's universally acknowledged that he's the single strongest Huntsman in the entire world, even post-injury.